VARK and Validity

 THE VARK PREFERENCES

 As in life, VARK allows for multiple approaches and strategies for learning.
 Most learning takes place in an environment of multiple modes and it is probably impossible to learn or teach using one mode only.
 Multimodality is certainly the norm.
-This is similar to saying that everyone has a multimodal profile with some V, some A, some R and some K but within their profile, some may have stronger preferences for some mode(s).
-There are a number of ways to assemble the VARK preferences.
-The usual method is to distinguish 23 profiles as shown below.
+This is similar to saying that everyone has a multimodal profile with some V, some A, some R and some K but within their profile, some may have stronger preferences for one or other mode(s).
+There are a number of ways to assemble the VARK end preferences (Profiles).
+The usual method is to distinguish 25 profiles as shown below.

 TABLE TWO: THE VARK PREFERENCES